Adnyx/linux-server-setup/README.md

 `gpg --full-generate-key`

-select 1
+Select 1
-then 4096
+Then 4096
-then select the rest for you.
+Then select the rest for you.
-Finally edit the Backups/backup-script.sh and change the email variable with the email you put in the gpg configuration
+Edit the Backups/backup-script.sh and change the email variable with the email you put in the gpg configuration Finally, edit your key with this command `gpg --edit-key {YOUR EMAIL}` and add `trust` in the file.

 Write the ip address of your main server in main-server-ip.txt Write the ip address of your backup server in backup-server-ip.txt